By: Erik Kane | On: October 30, 2018

 Ironmaking in the US has been slow to adapt, because our aging blast furnace technologies that exist are still producing large quantities of quality pig iron that can satisfy most of the domestic demand.
 A few DRI projects are in the works, but other areas of the world developed their steelmaking capabilities as newer technology emerged, whereas the US did not have this technology when most of our infrastructure was established.

-The domestic steel industry will adapt to these changing conditions and demands, and Hose Master will continue to be there to supply high quality metal hose and expansion joints into those mills.
+The domestic steel industry will adapt to these changing conditions and demands, and Hose Master will continue to be there to supply high quality metal hose and metal expansion joints into those mills.
 Steel mills represent one of the most strenuous environments for hose applications and Hose Master has been providing solutions to the industry for many years.
-If you have a need for metal hoses or expansion joints in a steel mill, contact us at email@example.com or 216-481-2020 and we would be happy to assist you.
+If you have a need for metal hoses or expansion joints in a steel mill, contact us at firstname.lastname@example.org or 216-481-2020 and we would be happy to assist you.